Emerson, Arkansas

 Emerson is a town in Columbia County, Arkansas, United States.
 The population was 368 at the 2010 census.

 History

 Eponym

-Emerson derives its name from Reuben Logan Emerson, an early settler of Columbia County, who was a teacher, merchant, banker, owner of the newspaper The Columbia Banner, and state representative.
+Emerson derives its name from Reuben Loggins Emerson, an early settler of Columbia County, who was a teacher, merchant, banker, owner of the newspaper The Columbia Banner, and state representative.
 In 1905, he founded the town which today bears his name.
 Emerson celebrated its 100th birthday February 8, 2005.